HariSekhon/Templates/README.md

 Creates portable OVA format Virtual Machines using 100% automated installations of Ubuntu, Debian and RHEL/Fedora using their native installers:

-You can run this as-is to get portable OVA format Virtual Machines of all 3 distros:
+You can run this as-is to get portable OVA format Virtual Machines of all 3 distros (builds Fedora instead of RHEL since CentOS is EOL):

 ```shell
 packer build template.pkr.hcl